Upin & Ipin: The Lone Gibbon Kris

-Upin & Ipin: The Lone Gibbon Kris (Upin & Ipin: Keris Siamang Tunggal) is a 2019 Malaysian Malay-language computer-animated adventure film.
+Upin & Ipin: The Lone Gibbon Kris (Upin & Ipin: Keris Siamang Tunggal) is a 2019 Malaysian Malay-language animated fantasy adventure film.
 The film follows the adventure of the twins and their friends in the fantastical kingdom of Inderaloka, where they have to save the kingdom from the evil king called Raja Bersiong.
-It is the third feature film based on the animated TV series Upin & Ipin by Les' Copaque Production, after Geng: The Adventure Begins in 2009 and Upin & Ipin: Jeng Jeng Jeng! in 2016.
+It is the third feature film based on the animated TV series Upin & Ipin by Les' Copaque Production, after Geng: The Adventure Begins (2009) and Upin & Ipin: Jeng Jeng Jeng!
+(2016).
 With a budget of RM20 million, it is the most expensive Malaysian animation and film ever made.

 Its original Malay-language version is released on 21 March 2019 in Malaysia, Brunei and Singapore.
 The film has grossed around RM26 million in Malaysia, making it the second-highest grossing local animation film in Malaysian cinema.

 The film won the Best Feature Film at the 2019 Montreal International Animation Film Festival.